daniel-san/ionic-projects/README.md

 # ionic-projects
-Repository for some projects using Ionic
+Repository for test projects using Ionic